-Anesthesiologists begin their careers with an undergraduate degree, typically in one of the life sciences or mathematics.
-From there, students must obtain a medical degree and complete a residency program in anesthesiology.
+Anesthesiologists must undergo extensive formal training, devoting four years to a baccalaureate degree, four years to medical school and four years to a residency program.
+Only a small number of schools offer a master's degree in anesthesiology.
 During residency, students study anesthesia theory and complete internships in areas such as critical care, cardiology and emergency medicine.

 Anesthesiologists need to be self-motivated and able to withstand long working hours.
 They also need managerial skills, since most anesthesiologists supervise certified nurse anesthesiologists and anesthesiology assistants.
 Additionally, since they work closely with other physicians and surgeons about treatment options, anesthesiologists must possess strong communication skills.